masalinas/poc-unomi-sec/README.md

 ```

 # Start WSO2 API Manager Server (wso2-am) (AM)
-We will apply a offset of 3 to all ports used by WSO2 AM because we have portainer in 9443 port.
+We will configured a offset of 3 to WSO2 AM because we have portainer in 9443 port.
 We will configured this offset in the file **deployment.tom** setting 3 to the offset attribute like this:

 ```
 [server]